BasThomas/basthomas.github.io/_drafts/2023-02-13-cheating-the-system-for-fun-and-profit.md

 You might have been able to read along with the caption panel, but to show the entries for custom content, use your VoiceOver modifier keys, plus `⌘`, plus `/`.
+You can then navigate through them using just arrow the up and down arrow keys, without any modifiers.

 These menu-style actions are what are the equivalent of iOS Rotors.
 And so as you might imagine, this only scratches the surface of the capabilities of just rotors on macOS.
 Ah, the power of macOS VoiceOver... perhaps that'll leave you wanting to explore it further.

 ## With great power...